zac-olds/Mineralopedia/README.md

 ### Server (Back End) <!-- omit in toc -->

 - Have a RESTful JSON API:
-  - Build a Ruby on Rails server containing RESTful JSON endpoints. [ ]
+  - Build a Ruby on Rails server containing RESTful JSON endpoints.
-  - Build a database with at least 3 tables.- [x] Complete
+  - Build a database with at least 3 tables.
-    - There must be at least 1 association between your tables. - [ ] Complete
+    - There must be at least 1 association between your tables.
-  - Utilize Rails to define models for interacting with the database. `Pending`
+  - Utilize Rails to define models for interacting with the database.
-  - Implement working generic controller actions for Full CRUD between your non-User tables `Pending` -`index` -`show` -`create` -`update` -`delete`
+  - Implement working generic controller actions for Full CRUD between your non-User tables:
+  - `index`
+  - `show`
+  - `create`
+  - `update`
+  - `delete`

 ### Client (Front End) <!-- omit in toc -->

-- Have a working, interactive React app, built using `npx create-react-app` `Pending`
+- Have a working, interactive React app, built using `npx create-react-app`.
-  - Have at least 8 separate, rendered components in an organized and understandable React file structure `Pending
+  - Have at least 8 separate, rendered components in an organized and understandable React file structure.
-  - Utilize functional and class React components appropriately `Pending`
+  - Utilize functional and class React components appropriately.
-  - Utilize state and props in your components efficiently `Pending`
+  - Utilize state and props in your components efficiently.
-  - Use only React for DOM Manipulation `Pending`
+  - Use only React for DOM Manipulation.
-- Consume data from your **Ruby on Rails API**, and render that data in your components.
+- Consume data from your Ruby on Rails API, and render that data in your components.
-- Utilize **React Router**, for client-side routing.
+- Utilize React Router, for client-side routing.
-- Demonstrate Full CRUD actions ( `index`, `show`, `create`, `update`, and `delete` ) on the front end.
+- Demonstrate Full CRUD actions on the front end.

-  - _Note that if you decide to implement Auth, your full CRUD actions must be covered amongst your non-User tables._
+### Styling <!-- omit in toc -->

+- Be styled with CSS or SCSS.
+- Use Flexbox or Grid in your layout design.
+- Implement 2 media queries for responsive design on 3 screen sizes, including desktop.

+### Linting <!-- omit in toc -->

+- Indent properly.
+- Utilize high-quality, semantic variable names.
+- Follow `camelCase`, `snake_case`, and `kebab-case` conventions.
+- Remove unnecessary boilerplate React files and code.
+- Remove all unnecessary code, including commented out code.

+### Deployment <!-- omit in toc -->

+- Deploy a fully functional front-end via Surge or Netlify.
+- Deploy the back-end via Heroku.
+- Deploy early and often.

+### Procedural <!-- omit in toc -->

+- Initialize a git repo on Github, with a links to the deployed project.
+- Have **frequent commits**, making a _robust_ commit history at least every day.
+(75 commits minimum)
+- Use effective and safe **branching and merging** processes.

 ### Goals

-- _Lorem ipsum, dolor sit amet,_
-- _consectetur adipiscing elit._
-- _Phasellus dapibus fermentum risus vitae bibendum._
-- _Integer vel ipsum mollis odio sollicitudin ornare eu vel ex._
+- _Build a utilitarian web application_
+- _Intuitive design_
-- _etc._
+- _Looks professionally styled_
+- _Seamlessly integrate mobile, tablet, and desktop designs_

 <br>